 There is strength in numbers.
-In the face of common challenges, interfaith communities must join together in solidarity to combat bigotry.
+In the face of common challenges, faith communities must join together in solidarity to combat bigotry.
 If one community is targeted today, another may be targeted tomorrow, and it is imperative that we stand up for each other.
 In this spirit, the Sikh Coalition is an active and enthusiastic participant in interfaith dialogue.
-Our goals are to not only learn about other faith traditions and create Sikh awareness, but also to find common ground to prevent and end hate crime, school bullying, employment discrimination, and racial profiling.
+Our goals are to not only learn about other faith traditions and create Sikh awareness, but also to find common ground to prevent and end hate crimes, school bullying, employment discrimination, and racial profiling.

 - + multireligious programs

 - /7 to create solidarity in our efforts for justice

 Over the years, the Sikh Coalition has partnered with interfaith organizations and participated in interfaith gatherings to promote mutual appreciation and understanding among diverse communities.
 For example, the Sikh Coalition and its representatives have recently participated in several interfaith initiatives organized by local and national organizations such as New York City Commission on Human Rights, Habitat for Humanity, and Los Angeles Mayor’s Interfaith Collective.
 We continue to partner with eminent institutions such as the Parliament of the World’s Religions, Auburn Theological Seminary, and the Presbyterian Church to deliver interfaith programming.

 Organize a Sikh Awareness Presentation